Nautical Interior Design

 The organization of the internal environment

-In a very similar way to the design of residential environments, even on boats the distribution of the furniture strictly depends on the space available.
-If sailing boats are equipped with fairly restricted internal areas, which in any case vary according to the shapes and characteristics of the lower deck, the sizes and organizational possibilities change for yachts and catamarans.
+Much like the design of residential environments, even on boats the distribution of furniture depends strictly on the space available.
+While sailboats have fairly limited internal areas, which vary depending on the shapes and characteristics of the lower deck, for yachts and catamarans the sizes and organizational possibilities change.

-Despite this, it is necessary to consider that, despite today’s trend is to recreate the classic domestic environments on board through furnishings and accessories that refer to the contemporary style, you are in a different context where safety is the basis of any choice.
-For this reason, the planning of the interior spaces will be strictly conditioned by the typical movement of boats and each piece of furniture must ensure personal safety even in situations of heel and rough seas.
+Despite this, it should be considered that, despite the current trend of recreating classic domestic environments on board through furnishings and accessories that are inspired by contemporary style, we are in a different context where safety is the basis of any choice.
+For this reason, the planning of interior spaces will be strictly conditioned by the typical movement of boats and each piece of furniture will have to guarantee personal safety even in situations of heeling and rough seas.

-The entrance to the internal area of the boat can take place in two ways: on the level of the outdoor space, in the case of yachts and catamarans on two or more levels, down a ladder in the case of sailing boats.
-The first functional area is represented by the “dinette“, the classic living area of our homes, equipped with a central dining table and seats that follow the shape of the boat and are anchored to the structure so as to ensure stability during navigation.
-Since this is the area that is most experienced during the day, it is essential that there are suitably sized windows and portholes, in order to filter as much natural light from outside.
+The entrance to the internal area of the boat can be done in two ways: on the level of the outdoor space, in the case of yachts and catamarans on two or more levels, by going down a ladder in the case of sailing boats.
+The first functional area is represented by the “dinette”, the classic living area of our homes, equipped with a central dining table and seats that follow the shape of the boat and are anchored to the structure to ensure stability during navigation.
+Since this is the area that is most lived in during the daytime, it is essential that there are appropriately sized windows and portholes, in order to filter as much natural light as possible from the outside.

-The kitchen completes this environment, a space that must be functional and practical for its particular use on the move.
-In addition, it is a good idea to size and design the kitchen block according to the expected frequency of use: if it is used for a few days, it can be a simple support, but if it will be used for longer crossings it will need all kinds of options.
-Here the gas hob must ensure a high level of safety, through knobs that block rotation and lock pots, to avoid dangerous situations in the event of unexpected wave motion.
-In a contiguous position there is the sink with dish drainer and anchored shelves that guarantee the safe positioning of dishes and food.
-As for the refrigerator, the most used is the well model with upward opening; there may be a gas oven especially in the case of boats destined for longer voyages.
+Complete this environment with the kitchen, a space that must be functional and practical for the particular use that is made of it on the move.
+Furthermore, it is good to size and design the kitchen block according to the expected frequency of use: if it is used for a few days it can be a simple support, if instead it is used for longer crossings it will require all kinds of optional.
+Here the gas hob must ensure a high level of safety, through knobs that block rotation and pan locks, to avoid dangerous situations in the event of unexpected wave motion.
+In an adjacent position is the sink with drainer and anchored shelves that guarantee the safe positioning of dishes and food.
+As for the refrigerator, the most used is the cockpit model with opening towards the top; a gas oven may be present especially in the case of boats intended for longer journeys.

-The living area is followed by the sleeping area with hallway equipped with wardrobe and storage, bathroom and cabins with bedrooms.
-The latter usually house a double bed with side rails that guarantee greater safety for sleeping hours while sailing.
-The number of cabins varies according to the size of the boat: they range from single cabins to multiple cabins, up to double cabins with en suite bathrooms.
-Sometimes, the services can be placed near the ladder so as to make their use more practical even for those in the deck area.
-In all cases, the sanitary fixtures have handles and accessories to be able to hold in case of sudden movements of the sea.
-Inside the cabins, for beds and mattresses, the choice of natural materials is optimal as the cotton, linen and silk fibers ensure greater conditions of comfort from a hygienic-sanitary point of view.
+The living area is followed by the sleeping area with a hallway equipped with a wardrobe and storage, bathroom and cabins with bedrooms.
+The latter usually host a double bed with side rails which guarantee greater safety for sleeping hours during navigation.
+The number of cabins varies according to the size of the vessel: from single cabins to multiple cabins, up to double cabins with en-suite bathrooms.
+Sometimes, the bathrooms can be located near the ladder so as to make their use more practical even for those in the deck area.
+In all cases, the sanitary facilities have handles and accessories to hold on in the event of sudden movements of the sea.
+Inside the cabins, for beds and mattresses, the choice of natural materials is optimal as cotton, linen and silk fibres ensure greater comfort conditions from a hygienic-sanitary point of view.

-Owner’s cabin – Large bedroom complete with fixed furnishings and skylights that filter the light from above, a truly exclusive design – Source: Ferretti Yachts – Model 550
+Master cabin – Large bedroom complete with fixed furnishings and skylights that filter light from above, a truly exclusive design – Source: Ferretti Yachts – Model 550

-Finally, every self-respecting boat has an area dedicated to planning the route and the trip.
-This is the so-called space intended for correspondence, where the drawing tools, maps and navigation manuals are located.
-To complete the whole desk and seat for those who drive the boat.
-In addition, there are computerized systems essential for safety on board and the electrical panel of the boat.
+Finally, every self-respecting vessel has an area dedicated to planning the route and the voyage.
+This is the so-called space dedicated to correspondence, where you can find drawing tools, maps and navigation manuals.
+To complete the whole thing, a desk and a seat for the person driving the boat.
+In addition, you can find the computerized systems essential for safety on board and the electrical panel of the boat.

-Here is a moodboard that contains some useful advice to best furnish a boat
+Here is a moodboard that contains some useful advice for furnishing a boat in the best possible way

 The deck space

-Like the design of the interiors of the boats, the semi-open spaces located in the deck area are equally important.
-The most modern solutions see these areas inside yachts and catamarans becoming exact copies of city terraces and attics.
-In fact, while on sailing boats, space is often limited and the cockpit is used for its management, in motor boats this area is used as a relaxing environment used for dinners and aperitifs.
-This difference derives precisely from the functioning and structure of the different boats that need diversified technical spaces.
+As important as the interior design of boats is the semi-open spaces located in the deck area.
+The most modern solutions see these areas inside yachts and catamarans becoming exact copies of terraces and city penthouses.
+In fact, while on sailing boats, the space is often limited and the cockpit is used for steering, in motor boats this area is used as a relaxation area used for dinners and aperitifs.
+This difference derives from the functioning and structure of the different boats that require different technical spaces.
 For this reason, the planning of internal and external environments requires special attention and an in-depth study of the relationship between the hull and the superstructure.

 The deck space of a sailing boat with a command area and a small refreshment area